 - 3 tablespoons butter, cold and cubed

-- A pinch of sugar, for the topping of each
+- ½ teaspoon sugar, for the topping of each

 - Preheat oven to 190C.
 Spray 3 ramekins with non-stick cooking spray or butter them.

 - Mix cherries, sugar and cornstarch in a bowl until combined well and set aside.

 - For the crumbly topping, in a medium bowl mix everything except butter.

 - Add in the butter pieces and pinch them together with the oatmeal mixture until it gets crumbly.
 Don't overplay with the mixture.
 Chill it for 15 minutes.

-- Put a little crumble mixture in ramekins to make a thin bottom layer for your crisp.
+- Put 1 tablespoon topping mixture into ramekins to make a thin bottom layer for your crisp.

 - Share the cherry mixture into ramekins evenly and sprinkle remaining the topping mixture evenly on cherries.

 - Sprinkle a pinch of extra sugar on each.

 - Bake for 30 minutes or until the topping is slightly golden and the cherry layer is bubbling.

 - Serve warm or at room temperature.